 “Special Educational Needs” has the meaning set out in sections 20(1) and 21(2) of the Children and Families Act 2014.

-“teacher” means a person employed under a contract of employment or a contract for services or otherwise engaged to provide his services as a teacher at [one or more Academies]/[the Academy] [delete as applicable depending on whether you are a Multi-academy Trust or a single Academy Trust];
+“teacher” means a person employed under a contract of employment or a contract for services or otherwise engaged to provide his services as a teacher at one or more Academies.

 “the Trustees” means the directors of the Academy Trust (and “Trustee” means any one of those directors), subject to the definition of this term at Article 6.9 (e) in relation to Articles 6.2-6.9;